percona/psmdb-docs/docs/install/uninstall.md

-# Uninstalling Percona Server for MongoDB
+# Uninstall Percona Server for MongoDB

 To completely remove Percona Server for MongoDB you need to remove all the installed packages, data and configuration files.
 If you need the data, consider making a backup before uninstalling Percona Server for MongoDB.